Scandinavian rugs: Rug making techniques

-The art of rug-making is ancient and extraordinarily complex – not to mention culturally significant to the peoples among whom such traditions developed.
-The complicated lists of knot-types and weaving techniques long employed by the master weavers of China and Persia are indicative of the importance of rug-making to those cultures.
-Though rug-making came to Scandinavia notably later than it did to traditional rug-making cultures in the Eastern world, an equally complex and sophisticated methodology for weaving fine rugs did develop in those northern European countries.

-Rya rugs, for example, are woven with a combination of techniques that include weaving tapestry, needlework, and carpet knots.
+Rya rugs are woven with a combination of techniques that include weaving tapestry, needlework, and carpet knots.
 Traditionally, Scandinavian Rya rugs were hand-made by artisans who would add symmetric Turkish (or Ghiordes) knots directly to the warp through a specially woven backing.
 Small holes in the weave allowed the rug-makers to insert evenly spaced knots using a larger tapestry needle.

-Unlike many other culturally important rugs, Ryas were used with the pile facing downward, the better to insulate the wearer.
+Ryas were used with the pile facing downward, the better to insulate the wearer.
 As such, design elements and ornamentation were woven into the back of the rugs, with the pile consisting of solid colors.
 Over time, this was reversed, creating the colorful Ryas that caught the eye of the mid-twentieth century designers who did so much to popularize them.

-It is difficult to talk about the history and style of Scandinavian rugs without mentioning Märta Måås-Fjetterström.
-One of the most important figures in the entire history of Scandinavian rug-making, Märta Måås-Fjetterström was a mid-twentieth century rug designer whose pieces are among the most noteworthy rugs ever designed.
+One of the most important figures in the history of Scandinavian rug-making was Märta Måås-Fjetterström, a mid-twentieth century rug designer.
 Working from 1919 until her death in 1941, Måås-Fjetterström focused on creating rugs that communicated the intimacy of the natural world through a modernist approach to lines and geometric figures.
-With pieces in some of the most exclusive art museums in the world and an outsized reputation in the design world more than 70 years after her death, Måås-Fjetterström’s accomplishments illustrate the importance of Scandinavian rugs.
+Her pieces are in several art museums and respected in the design world.